antusystem/Robocorp-test/console-writing/README.md

 - The last one should be the quickest way but for some reason it does not work.
 It presses `ctrl`+`alt`+`t` to open directly the terminal, but it does not do it.
 Later it tries pressing the win/Super key from the keyboard and tries to type `gnome-terminal` to open the terminal, but again, it does not work.

-The last part of the code shows how to run a `.py` file with the terminal
+The last part of the code shows how to run a `.py` file with the terminal.

+Note: it is easier to use `sudo lshw > text_from_terminal.txt` and then read that file, but this was a test.
+Also, you can do this with mostly the same code.

+Note 2: its far more easy to use the library OperatingSystem or Process.
+Check the `run_process_example` to see how to use it.

 ### Additional documentation